AgoraIO-Usecase/AgoraChat-UIKit-flutter/README.md

 ## Overview

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
-With built-in user interfaces (UI) for the message list, the [Chat UIKit Samples](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-flutter) enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.
+With built-in user interfaces (UI) for the message list, the [Chat UIKit](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-flutter) enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.

-This page shows a sample code to add one-to-one chat and group chat messaging into your app by using the Agora Chat UI Samples.
-'agora_chat_uikit' currently has two modular widgets:

-`ChatConversationsView` ChatConversationsView lists existing conversations.
-It also provides customizable avatars and nicknames.

-`ChatMessagesView` ChatMessagesView lists messages in the current conversation, including text, image, voice, and file messages.
-It also provides customizable avatars and nicknames, and the style of list item.

 Agora offers an open-source agora_chat_uikit project on GitHub.
 You can clone and run the project or refer to the logic in it to create projects integrating agora_chat_uikit.

 Source code URL of agora_chat_uikit for Flutter: